Dates for the 2024 Summer Workshop

 • We do not permit more than 2 students to share a room in the Boys’ Dorm or Girls’ Dorm.
 We also do not take requests for adjoining rooms.
 We only take roommate requests.

-Family Dorm
+Family Dorms

 We reserve separate halls or buildings for families, so that family members can stay together as dorm space permits.
-Alternatively, families may stay off-campus (see suggested hotels below).
+Usually, Family Rooms are on a long floor with two shared bathrooms: one designated for men and one for women.

-• Students must be accompanied by a parent or other family member 20 years of age or older to stay in a Family Dorm Room.
+Students must be accompanied by a parent or other family member 20 years of age or older to stay in a Family Dorm Room.
+Alternatively, families may stay off-campus (see Hotels).

 Hotels

-Parents and families may prefer to stay in a nearby hotel.
-The La Quinta Inn & Suites is not far from MNU.
 However, there are other hotels in Olathe.
 Searching “hotels in Olathe, Kansas” is the best way to get accommodation details and up-to-date pricing.

 Families may prefer to rent a car for their stay.
 The greater Kansas City area does not have a good public transportation system.